MeghP89/PantryPal/README.md

 ## ✨ App Preview

-*(Add a GIF or screenshots to showcase your app UI.
-You can use the template below once your images are ready.)*

 | Login Screen | Pantry / Inventory | Shopping List |
 | :---: | :---: | :---: |